elizabethgarza/Spanish-Diacriticizer/README.md

 Classification problems in machine learning consist of classifying, or assigning labels to "ambiguous linguistic signals or events" (from Lecture 8 on http://wellformedness.com/courses/LING83800).
 In *ex.
 1* above, the model would have to decide whether to assign either label_1, *esta*, or label_2, *está*, to what would be considered an "ambiguous linguistic event".
 The model makes this decision by recalling what sentence features tend to be associated with either label by calculating probabilities.

-To calculate the probability of classifying label_1, or *L1* given one specific feature, the computer calculates--
+To evaluate the probability of classifying label_1, or *L1* given one specific feature, the computer calculates--

 ![Image 7-22-20 at 12 40 PM](https://user-images.githubusercontent.com/43279348/88203984-a2277e00-cc18-11ea-9a21-4214ed176e7d.jpg)